Epicfisher/reddit-rss-bot/README.md

 Set rss_url to the url of the rss feed you're requesting items from.

+interval is the interval at which it checks the rss feed for new articles.

 client_id and client_secret are got from creating a script app at ``https://www.reddit.com/prefs/apps/``

 password and username are the password and username to the bot account you create for the bot to use.